maddie480/MaddieHelpingHand/README.md

 - **Rainbow Spinner Color Controller**: a controller that changes the color gradient of all rainbow spinners in the room.
 - **Strawberry Collection Field**: a zone where strawberries are collected, even if Madeline is not on the ground.
 The opposite of Strawberry Blockfield, if you want.
 - **Customizable Refill**: refill with customizable sprite, particle colors and respawn time.
+- **Heat Wave not affecting color grade**: same as the vanilla Heat Wave effect, except it does not change the color grade, allowing you to set your own color grade instead.